dafny-lang/dafny/docs/HowToFAQ/Errors-Resolver3.md

 const z := {1} - 0
 ```

-Though the `-` operand applies the many of Dafny's types, the left- and right- operand need to be
+Though the `-` operand applies to many of Dafny's types, the left- and right- operand need to be
 the same type or convertible to the same type.
 For example, there is no conversion from a type to a
 collection of that type.